PokemonGoMap/RocketMap/docs/extras/Webhooks.md

 # Webhooks

-As of [#2019](https://github.com/AHAAAAAAA/PokemonGo-Map/pull/2019), webhooks have been implemented into RocketMap.
+Webhooks have been implemented into RocketMap.
 Using these webhooks are simple, and opens up a new realm of possibilities for over almost anything related to RocketMap.

 ## How Do RocketMap Webhooks Work?